Here is a sample script to automate the process of deploying a master (or base) image to many other identical systems.

 Some Notes: For information about Creating and Executing Scripts, please refer to that web page.

 Since a generated Disk Image script contains the unique Disk ID of the original disk, a method is required to obtain the DISKID of a new target drive.
 The additional script is required to override the uniqueID in the DI script with a new DiskID.
-Once you have created your script and saved the command line string, modify it to include the %newdiskid% variable.

 It may be useful to know where the BOOTDISK volume is if \user_files\ contains an ‘.adi’ file to restore, otherwise it is not needed.
 You may substitute the variable %bootdisk% for your own drive letter.